 The scenery becomes more heavily wooded as you leave Wyoming and enter the Spoon River area.
 The Spoon River is a great spot to stop for a rest and admire the trestle bridge that spans the river.
 The bridge has observation bump-outs that offer a convenient rest stop, with the wooded river valley for a backdrop.

 After a mile, you leave the tree cover behind, and the scenery switches back to farm fields for the remainder of your journey.
 State Route 17 indicates your imminent arrival in Toulon, where the trail ends just east of town.

 To access the Alta trailhead, take Interstate 74 to State Route 6 and head northeast for 5.5 miles.
 Take Exit 5 and turn north onto Allen Road.
-At 2000 feet ahead, follow the main traffic flow to the left, as the road westward becomes Alta Lane/West Alta Road/County Highway 21.
-The trailhead is 3000 feet ahead, on the right.
+About 0.4 miles ahead, follow the main traffic flow to the left, as the road westward becomes Alta Lane/West Alta Road/County Highway 21.
+The trailhead is a half-mile ahead, on the right.

 To reach the midway trailhead from I-74, take SR 6 north to Exit 2/US 150.
-Turn right at the exit and travel west on US 150 for 2000 feet.
+Turn right at the exit and travel west on US 150 for just shy of a half-mile.
 Take SR 91 north through the towns of Dunlap and Princeville, for about 19 miles, and then turn right on County Line Road.
-The trailhead is on the right in a half mile.
+The trailhead is on the right in a half-mile.

 To access the Toulon trailhead from I-74, take Exit 71 to SR 78 north for 17 miles and turn right on SR 17.
 Follow it for just over 4 miles, through Toulon to the trailhead on the left, just east of town.